Source : www.divaina.com

 The Venerable priest in charge of the Temple told us the area lies littered with ruins of ancient buildings including the site where the peace agreement took place.
 Twelve caves have also been identified in the area.

-The remains of an ancient dagoba now lies as a mass of earth and broken bricks.
+The remains of an ancient dagoba now lie as a mass of earth and broken bricks.
 A stone slab altar balances on broken bricks and rubble upon which are simple white flower offerings laid there on that Poya day.

 A climb further up the mountain treats you to an even better view of the Meddaketiya Wewa.
 A steep stairway has been built giving easy access to the rock cave shrine at the summit.
-Half way through, we stopped to admire the surrounding beauty and there at our feet was a charming little rock pool, where in the cloud-reflected waters smiled pink lotus flowers.
+Halfway through, we stopped to admire the surrounding beauty, and there at our feet was a charming little rock pool, where in the cloud-reflected waters smiled pink lotus flowers.

 The temple shrine room was tucked cozily into a boulder at the summit.
 The small rock recess was entered through a ‘Makara’ archway and decorated with Kandyan period paintings.
 Amongst its decorative motifs so prettily blended was a tiny square wooden window on the top part of the wall.